-Why Do We Sweat?….sweating is a normal bodily function.
+Why do I sweat so much?….sweating is a natural bodily function.
 It assists us when our bodies overheat.
-In total the body contains over two million sweat glands and when the body gets warmer, the body activates the sweat glands creating fluid to be drawn from the blood and converted to sweat which then travels to the surface of the skin and exits through the pores in the skin.
-Once on the surface of the skin, this leads to the evaporation of the sweat which then cools the skin which then cools the blood.
-The cooler blood then returns to the various bodily organs and muscles to cool them.
+In total the body contains over two million sweat glands and as the body becomes hot, the body activates the sweat glands creating fluid to be drawn from the blood and converted to sweat which is then transported to the surface of the skin and exits through the pores in the skin.
+When the sweat arrives on the surface of the skin, this leads to the evaporation of the sweat which in turn cools the skin which then cools the blood.
+Cooled blood then goes back to the human organs and muscles to cool them.

 Identifying And Treating Heat Related Problems